Knowledge Base Sections ▾

 - Mainnet: launched in August 2025.

-Prospects: TGE + tier-1 CEX listings are on the horizon.
-Governments (Uzbekistan, Bhutan) are considering integrating state Data Centers.
-The AI computing market is growing by 30%+ per year.
-The roadmap includes one-click mining (Q1–Q2 2026), Confidential Computing (Q2–Q3 2026).
+Outlook: TGE + Tier-1 CEX listings on the horizon.
+Governments (Uzbekistan, Bhutan) are considering integrating state data centers.
+The AI compute market is growing at 30%+ per year.
+The roadmap includes one-click mining (Q1—Q2 2026), Confidential Computing (Q2—Q3 2026).

-Disclaimer: nothing in this article constitutes financial advice.
-The price of GNK can both rise and fall.
-Invest only disposable funds.
+Disclaimer: nothing in this article is financial advice.
+The price of GNK can go up or down.
+Invest only what you can afford to lose.

-Investor Context: GNK is at an early stage, similar to ETH in 2016–2017 or SOL in 2020–2021.
-The project has a working product, serious investors, and a growing network—but is not yet traded on major exchanges.
-Historically, such projects have shown the greatest growth upon listing on tier-1 CEX.
-However: past results do not guarantee future ones.
+Context for investors: GNK is at an early stage, similar to ETH in 2016–2017 or SOL in 2020–2021.
+The project has a working product, serious investors, and a growing network — but it is not yet traded on major exchanges.
+Historically, such projects have shown the highest growth upon T1 CEX listing.
+However: past performance does not guarantee future results.
 This is an early stage with corresponding risks.